-Taking into account the substance identity information requested under point 1) and the identity of the substance to be tested requested under point 2), the Registrant is thus requested to submit a justification detailing why the proposed test on the substance specified in point 2) above would fulfil the information requirement of Annex X, section

-8.7.3. for the registered substance in line with Annex XI, section 1.5.
-This applies if the substance specified in point 2) above (the substance proposed to be tested) is not the registered substance.
+Taking into account the substance identity information requested under point 1 and the identity of the substance to be tested requested under point 2, the Registrant is thus requested to submit a justification detailing why the proposed test on the substance specified in point 2 above would fulfil the information requirement of Annex X, section 8.7.3. for the registered substance in line with Annex XI, section 1.5.
+This applies if the substance specified in point 2 above (the substance proposed to be tested) is not the registered substance.

-In order to further justify the above mentioned read-across, further information on the grouping approach must also include the identity of the substances that are members of the categories of the registered substance and substance to be tested, their constituents, clear and full indication for which substances or their constituents test data on the physicochemical properties, human health effects and environmental effects exist as well as information on the production processes that could further justify the grouping approach.
-This issue is further reported in paragraphs 6.2.5 and 6.2.6 of the Guidance on QSARs and grouping of chemicals
+In order to further justify the above-mentioned read across, further information on the grouping approach must also include the identity of the substances that are members of the categories of the registered substance and the substance to be tested, their constituents and clear indication for which substances or their constituents test data on the physicochemical properties, human health effects and environmental effects exist as well as information on the production processes that could further justify the grouping approach.
+This issue is further reported in paragraphs 6.2.5 and 6.2.6 of the Guidance on QSARs and grouping of chemicals also be reported in the IUCLID registration dossier in a form of robust study summaries or study summaries.

-$\underline{\text{http://guidance.echa.europa.eu/docs/guidance_document/information_requirements_r6_en.pdf?vers=20_0} \\ \underline{8_08} \ .$
+(http://guidance.echa.europa.eu/docs/guidance\document/information\requirements\r 6 en.pdf?vers=20 08 08 )

-This above-mentioned information on physicochemical properties, human health effects and environmental effects that are used to justify the grouping approach should also be reported in the IUCLID registration dossier in a form of robust study summaries or study summaries.
+This above-mentioned information on physicochemical properties, human health effects and environmental effects that are used to justify the grouping approach should